rakibul-sitab/Data-Analyst-Portfolio/README.md

 We are an analyst at a big online store.
 Together with the marketing department, we've compiled a list of hypotheses that may help boost revenue.

+## Project 8: Food market research.

+We’ve decided to open a small robot-run cafe in Los Angeles.
+The project is promising but expensive, so we and our partners decide to try to attract investors.
+We’re interested in the current market conditions